Our Specialty is Handcrafted Turquoise Jewelry

 Leaning Shack Mine

-The Lone Mountain turquoise mine is located in Esmeralda County, Nevada.
+The Lone Mountain Turquoise Mine is located in Esmeralda County, Nevada.
 The turquoise is noted for its ability to hold its color and not fade.
+The Lone Mountain Turquoise mine is one of the most famous of all Nevada Turquoise Mines, well for that mater all Turquoise mines in the world.
+Lone Mountain Turquoise is considered to be in the top ten most collectible Turquoise varieties on the planet and highly sought after.
+It is very rare to find the top end Lone Mountain Turquoise.
+What is considered top grade material from the Lone Mountain mine is a medium to dark blue with jet black spider web matrix.
 Usually found in nodules, Lone Mountain turquoise ranges in color from clear blue to spider-web.
-Because Lone Mountain turquoise holds its beautiful blue color well, it is a great addition to one's jewelry collection, lone mountain like the turquoise pictured is very rare these days, now the mine produces a light grayish blue color turquoise.
+Because Lone Mountain Turquoise holds its beautiful blue color well, it is a great addition to one's jewelry collection.
+Lone Mountain Turquoise like the turquoise pictured is very rare these days, now the mine produces a light grayish blue color turquoise to a Robin's Egg Blue color Turquoise.
+There seems to be very little spiderweb Turquoise coming out of the Lone Mountain Turquoise mine these days.
 Once in a while the miners will find a rare fossil that has been replaced with Lone Mountain Turquoise.
 An American Turquoise Classic.gem silica.
 Killer in silver jewelry.

 Lucky Peak Turquoise Mine Nevada